Chamomile Tea For Sleep: the Benefits of Drinking At Bedtime

 For some—in Asia and Africa especially—chamomile tea is an anytime-of-the-day drink.
 That’s because it was shown in one particular study to control an overall measure of blood sugar pretty (HbA1C) much as well as more conventional blood sugar treatment in rats (Kahn, et al., 2014).

-When it comes to considering it as a medicine, it’s loaded with curative potential.
-It’s also been known to soothe cramps and improve digestion.
+When considering it as an herbal medicine, chamomile is loaded with curative potential.
+In addition to helping people sleep, it’s also been known to soothe cramps and improve digestion.

 Considered all together, it makes sense that drinking chamomile tea before bedtime would help someone sleep.